-Make sure you wash your hands and keep your environment sanitized.
+Stay clean: make sure you wash your hands and keep your environment sanitize and clean.
 If there are people around you who are sick, give them some personal space—for them and for you.
 This will help from getting in contact with some germs.
-Avoid touching your nose, mouth and eyes if you think you touched an area that’s contaminated.

-If you get a stuffy nose, that means the sickness is hitting you.
+Steamy air: if you get a stuffy nose, that means the sickness is hitting you.
 Go into the bathroom and close the door, then run the shower (bath in it, if you want) until the steam fills the air.
 This will help open your airways to make it easier to breathe.
-If you want to get fancy, you can always make a fill the tub with hot water (that’s bearable to sit in) put in a bath bomb and soak in it — so you will feel like you’re in a spa as you open up your airways.

 In result, keep yourself clean and away from germs.
 Boost up on your immune system by getting the vitamin c and drinking lots of fluids.